sculptures • permaculture • paleotechnics • kayaking • links • index • about

 “Certainly, travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.”
 Miriam Beard

-There is so much more to self-support than whitewater.
-Expand your knowledge, enrich your experience & build a closer understanding & relationship with your surroundings by learning something about the areas fauna, flora & history.
+Expand your knowledge, enrich your experience, and build a closer understanding and relationship with your surroundings by learning something about the areas flora, fauna, and history.
+Context gives meaning to place, adding depth and life.
+It dissolves the ego.

 This section of Earthen Exposure happened rather haphazardly and originated from hand written notes I started taking in 1992 while experimenting with different self-support loads.
 Meant to serve as a reference tool for myself (and to appease my anal-retentiveness), these notes migrated to my hard-drive and accumulated there as I learned to type with the efficiency of a secretary.
 It then dawned on me while planning Earthen Exposure to compile these notes, along with some things discovered on the range during my unconventional early years, and make it available to others.

-These ever evolving notes (check here for updates) are geared for the experienced whitewater kayaker interested in self-support.
+These ever evolving notes are geared for the experienced whitewater kayaker interested in self-support.
 However, other lightweight travelers such as backpackers, sea kayakers, and those who tour on bicycles etc may also find useful ideas.
 Regardless, this stuff is not gospel, or the only way.
 There were paddlers and other fanatics of lightweight travel figuring these things out when I was still messing my britches.
 Use what you find here as guidelines and idea sparkers then watch your own discoveries flow.
 Begin here and if you have suggestions or comments, please email me.

 WARNING

 These pages are not instructional nor for the beginning kayaker.
 You need to get proper instruction.
-Even then, kayaking is dangerous.
+Even then, whitewater kayaking is dangerous.
 Kayaking in remote places with a loaded kayak intensifies the danger.
 The risks may involve serious injury or death.
 The decision to accept that is entirely your own.
-I shall have no liability or responsibility to any person with respect to personal harm or property damage caused indirectly or directly by any material found in these web pages.
+I shall have no liability or responsibility to any person with respect to personal harm, death, or property damage caused indirectly or directly by any material found in these web pages.

 *A 737 jetliner burns 866 gallons of fuel per hour.

-© Earthen Exposure 2013.
+© Earthen Exposure 2025.
 No part of this page may be reproduced or copied without the written permission of Earthen Exposure.